This tutorial covers:

 }

-It is time to take your service worker for a test run.
-Make sure that your app is still running, then do a hard reload on the browser tab it is on: Ctrl + Shift + R. Check the browser console for the log messages you wrote to confirm the installation of the service worker.
+Let’s take our service work for a spin.
+Ensure that your app is still running, then do a hard reload on the browser tab where the application is currently loaded (Ctrl + Shift + R).
+Now check the browser console to see the console log messages we wrote to confirm the installation of the service worker.

 Service worker installation